 In this guide

-Mention a buy/sell spread and even the most interested super fund member will look confused, as these spreads are one of the least understood costs of being a fund member.
+Mention a buy/sell spread and even the most interested super fund member will look confused, as this is one of the least understood costs of being a fund member.

 So just what are these mysterious charges and how do they work?